 Have I got a deal for you.
 Instead of paying the list price of $400,000 for that house you want to buy, you’ll pay $450,000.
 You’ll finance the entire purchase.
 The seller will give me the extra $50,000, which I’ll invest in one of my many businesses, such as automated teller machines, video advertising and other Web-based ventures.

 The profits will be enough not only to cover the mortgage, but to actually pay it off in five to seven years.
 At that time, you can either sell the home or refinance, and we will split the equity 50/50.
 So with nothing down, you’ll live mortgage free for five to seven years and walk away with 50% of the home’s equity.
 Oh, and I’ll also donate some of the money to charity, too.

 Are you being conned?
+Is the offer “too good to be true?”
 This is exactly what a company called Metro Dream Homes is offering in the Washington, D.C. area, according to Elizabeth Razzi of The Washington Post in an article entitled, Something for Nothing Home Deals.
 I’ll leave it to you to decide if the deal is legit.
 As for being conned, here are 10 ways to instantly spot a swindle:

-- Common Sense: Many cons just don’t pass the laugh test.
+1. Common Sense: Many cons just don’t pass the laugh test.
 At 6.5% interest on a 30 year note, the principal and interest of a $450,000 loan will set you back more than $2,800 per month.
+(Use this loan payment calculator if it helps.)
 Add to that insurance and taxes, and there is no way the income from a $50,000 investment will cover the mortgage, much less pay it off in five to seven years.

 Anybody can be conned under the right circumstances, even a con artist.
 But looking for one or more of these indicators will go a long way in spotting the con before it’s too late.